clulab/processors/README.md

 import org.clulab.struct.DirectedGraphEdgeIterator

 // create the processor
 // any processor works here!
-Try FastNLPProcessor or BioNLPProcessor.
+Try FastNLPProcessor, BioNLPProcessor, or our own CluProcessor
 // use no arguments in the c'tor if you don't need the discourse parser val proc:Processor = new CoreNLPProcessor(ShallowNLPProcessor.WITH_DISCOURSE)